gidebus/word_sequence_counter/README.md

 for the user.

 ##### Future Ideas
-Future work could be somehow pass down the title for the txt class and print it at the top.
+Future work could be somehow pass down the title of the txt file from the `Reader` class and print it at the top.

 ### Test files
 As a general upgrade to my testing suite.
 I would have added tools such as `FactoryBot` or `Fixture` to contain mock data to make the tests cleaner.